Police Special Operations Group: Training

+The GOSP have drawn much inspiration from Western intervention groups.

-The GOSP has a permanent training with the others Algerian corp security like the DSI or the militaries units, and there are trained in Portugal il the GOE, in Spain with the GEO, in Germany with the GSG-9, and in France in the RAID.
+The GOSP has a permanent training with the others Algerian corp security like the DSI or the militaries units, and they are trained in Portugal with the GOE, in Spain with the GEO, in Germany with the GSG-9, and in France in the RAID.

 Once a year every year the gosp carries out large-scale simulations and training in airports these simulations revolve around the resolution of taking hostages in Tébessa in 2019 or a hostage crisis in an airplane with clearing landmines as in Béjaïa in 2017, and in Constantine in 2018.

 Its realistic simulations are made to judge the operational level of the GOSP and the reaction time of the unit.

 GOSP also trains foreign groups such as the Lesotho Police Task Forces and In 2017, they carried out an exchange programme with Portuguese GEO police officers where the latter had come to Algeria for training and GOSP members were also in Portugal for training and it has become an internationally recognized unit, and the President of Interpol praised the professionalism of the members of the GOSP.

 The GOSP also carried out exchanges with the Portuguese and Spanish groups and the French police.

 They have trained these groups, particularly in mine clearance.